canro91/canro91.github.io/_posts/2020-09-02-TwoRecurringReviewComments.md

 I was already naming my feature branches with the ticket number.
 Then, with a bash script I could read the ticket number from the branch name and prepends it to the commit message.

-This is a prepare-commit-msg hook to prepend commits message with the ticker number from branch names.
+This is a prepare-commit-msg hook to prepend commit messages with the ticker number from branch names.

 ```bash
 #!/bin/bash